MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

     - Open a customer email and select **Reply**.
 In the banner message at the top of the draft email, select **Use Copilot now**.

-    - When you're reading an email, open the Copilot for Sales pane.
+    - When you're reading an email, open the **Copilot for Sales** pane.

-1. On the **Highlights** tab, in the **Key info** card, select the down arrow next to the **Draft an email** button, and then select a pre-defined category.
+1. In the **Key email info** card, select the down arrow next to the **Draft an email** button, and then select a pre-defined category.

    :::image type="content" source="media/response-categories.png" alt-text="Screenshot showing the pre-defined response categories.":::